cpfaff/rbefdata_paper/paper/rbefdata.md

 * Caption:
-          The code box shows how to use the `bef.options()` command that is used to set and query the options of the `rbefdata` package which modify the behavior of the package.
-All options can ben shown at once to get anoverview as well as one can pick only a single one to display the value it is set to.
-The options can be set using the names of their fields shown here for the "user_credentials" and the "url".
+          The code box shows how to use the `bef.options()` command that is used to set and query the options of the `rbefdata` package.
+The options determine the behavior of the package.
+All options can ben shown at once to get an overview as well as one can pick a single options to display the value it is set to.
+The options can be set using the names of their fields like shown here for example the "user_credentials" and the "url".

-### Data discovery
+### Discover Data

-The `rbefdata` package supports exploiting a `tematres` vocabulary server via the `rtematres` package.
-We can find terms and relations as well as we can display their descriptions in `rbefdata` which can be used to improve the exploration of datasets.
-For example looking for datasets that deal with the fresh weight of plant organs we are searching for the keywords "plant organs" and "fresh weight".
-We can show the definition of the term "plant organs" first if we like.
+The `rbefdata` package supports exploiting a `tematres` vocabulary server via the `rtematres` package (cran link).
+We can find terms and relations as well as we can display their descriptions which can be used to improve the exploration of datasets.
+For example looking for datasets that deal with the fresh weight of plant organs we are searching for the keywords "plant organ" and "fresh weight".
+We can show the definition of the term "plant organ" first if we like.
 We then ask the `BEFdata` platform for datasets that are tagged with that terms and we get back a few datasets (see box xxx).

-In a next step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we find "leaf", "root", "twig" as well as plural forms.
-We use the narrower keywords to query the `BEFdata` server again for datasets associated with them and get back all datasets associated with the narrower terms.
-This can be used the other way around as well to restrict the datasets we get back to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")` (see box xxx).
+In a further step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we get back keywords like "leaf", "root", "twig".
+We use these narrower keywords to query the `BEFdata` server again for datasets associated with them and get back all datasets associated with the narrower terms.
+This method can be used the other way around as well to restrict the datasets we get back to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")` (see box xxx).

 ```r